 Overview

 The emerging vision for the proposals is to provide a high-quality new rail freight interchange which supports a more sustainable economy, and creates an attractive working environment while having environmental responsibility as a guiding principle.
 If approved the site would be developed by Mountpark, a leading developer with a proven track record in delivering high quality logistics developments across the UK/Ireland and Europe.
 The emerging proposals include a range of low and zero carbon initiatives as well as significant investment in new ‘green infrastructure’ and tree planting.
-See The Proposal page of this website for more information.

 Given its strategic importance, the proposals meet the criteria to be considered a Nationally Significant Infrastructure Project (NSIP).
 As such, the proposals require an application for a Development Consent Order (DCO) which would be submitted for examination by the Planning Inspectorate who will process the application.
 The Secretary of State for Transport would then consider the Inspector’s recommendation and determine the application.
 More details about the process are set out on The Process page of this website.

 An Environmental Statement ES is being prepared.
-The chapters are at varying stages of preparation and do not yet represent a full environmental assessment of the scheme and formed part of the first stage of public consultation held in May 2022.
+The chapters are at varying stages of preparation and do not yet represent a full environmental assessment of the scheme.
+The draft application documents which formed part of the Stage 1 Consultation Proposal (2022) are available via the Documents page of this website.

-In the meantime, if you have any questions, please take a look at the Frequently Asked Questions provided on this website.
+If you have any questions, please take a look at the Frequently Asked Questions provided on this website.
 Alternatively, see the Contact page for ways to get in touch now.

 To obtain further details about the NSIP process, and to register for updates from the Planning Inspectorate as the scheme and application moves through the various stages of the process, you can find information on the National Infrastructure Planning website here.